 All fare classes will be processed.
 JetBlue does not exempt Y class from our flight firming policy.

-Children between the ages of 5 and under 14 years who will be traveling alone are considered unaccompanied minors.
+Children between the ages of 5 years and under 14 years traveling alone are considered unaccompanied minors.
 The child traveling unaccompanied must have reached their fifth birthday by the date of travel on JetBlue.
 A child who has reached their fourteenth birthday and is traveling alone is no longer considered an unaccompanied minor.

 - Name (as it appears on government issued ID)